TudorTacal/CV/README.md

 [Skills](#skills) | [Projects]() | [Experience](#experience)| [Education](#education) | [Interests](#interests)

 I am a junior full stack web developer with a background in business development.
-I specialize in high-performance web applications with an emphasis on **beautiful design**, thus great UX.
+I specialize in high-performance web applications with an emphasis on **beautiful design**, thus great **UX**.
 I promote **quality code**, **speed**, and **performance**.
-From day 1 I promise to bring a great positive attitude, high energy, focus, hard work and lots of motivation and determination to succeed.
-It's hard to communicate everything on one page but I included many details that provide a deep dive on my person.
-So if you're interested to see how my mind works you'll have to read until the end :)
+From day 1 I promise to bring a great positive attitude, high energy, focus, hard work and lots of motivation and determination to succeed alongside my technical skills.

-My biggest technical achievement so far was the 2-week final project at Makers Academy.
-There, I had the opportunity to apply all my skills, energy and knowdlege to build a solid web application together with 3 colleagues who shared common values such as **focus**, **productivity**, and **fun**.
-I started by brainstorming a project idea that would **solve a problem**, would use a cutting edge technology stack (**MERN**) and would be fun to use.
-Our [**Standups and Retros**](http://standupsandretros.herokuapp.com/) app does all this.
-It was a major success and we all feel very proud of the work we produced.

 Now, I am very excited to join a company where I will work on **high-performing scalable web applications**, in a collaborative environment, with **friendly**, fun, **focused**, and positive people who really care about the results they produce.
 I am an advocate of **Agile** so I value if these processes are used.**Pair programming**, **TDD**, and support to become a **well-rounded technologist** are also big plusses.